hivearena/Startup-Jobs-in-South-Korea/issue_template.md

 ## How to apply

-Please send an email to xxx@bar.com with your CV attached and subject:
+Please send an email to example at example.com with your CV attached and subject:

 ```[SeoulTech] Software engineer position```